TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-createdropandmanageresources-purchasingmodels.md

 ### Quota Requests

-To request a qupta increase or whitelist a subsription for a particular region follow [Quota requests](https://docs.microsoft.com/azure/azure-sql/database/quota-increase-request)
+To request a quota increase or whitelist a subscription for a particular region follow [Quota requests](https://docs.microsoft.com/azure/azure-sql/database/quota-increase-request)

 ### Problems selecting a particular service tier